bangle-io/bangle-editor/_bangle-website/docs/hello.md

 hide_title: true
 ---

-## What is BangleJS ?
+## What is bangle.dev ?

-BangleJS is a collection components for building powerful editing experiences for the web.
+Bangle is a collection components for building powerful editing experiences for the web.

 - :battery: **Batteries included**
   We expose plenty of components to help you quickly started with your Editor.